 After you eat, your digestive system goes to work breaking down the food into glucose (among other things).

-When the glucose enters the bloodstream, and your pancreas responds by releasing insulin, a hormone that helps glucose enter your cells where it is used for energy.
+When the glucose enters the bloodstream, and your pancreas responds by releasing insulin, a hormone that helps glucose enter muscle and fat cells where it is used for energy.

 Your brain, heart, muscles, and just about everything else in your body rely on glucose for fuel.